Exchange rate: Quotations

-For example, = in the Eurozone and is used in most countries.
+Quotation using a country's home currency as the unit currency (i.e., with a value of 1), as in = (in the Eurozone), is known as indirect quotation or quantity quotation and is used in British newspapers; it is also common in Australia, New Zealand and the Eurozone.

-Quotation using a country's home currency as the unit currency (for example, = in the Eurozone) is known as indirect quotation or quantity quotation and is used in British newspapers; it is also common in Australia, New Zealand and the Eurozone.
+Quotation using a country's home currency as the price currency is known as direct quotation or price quotation (from that country's perspective).
+For example, = (in the Eurozone). and is used in most countries.

 Using direct quotation, if the home currency is strengthening (that is, appreciating, or becoming more valuable) then the exchange rate number decreases.
 Conversely, if the foreign currency is strengthening and the home currency is depreciating, the exchange rate number increases.

 Market convention from the early 1980s to 2006 was that most currency pairs were quoted to four decimal places for spot transactions and up to six decimal places for forward outrights or swaps.
 (The fourth decimal place is usually referred to as a "pip").
 An exception to this was exchange rates with a value of less than 1.000 which were usually quoted to five or six decimal places.
 Although there is no fixed rule, exchange rates numerically greater than around 20 were usually quoted to three decimal places and exchange rates greater than 80 were quoted to two decimal places.
 Currencies over 5000 were usually quoted with no decimal places (for example, the former Turkish Lira). e.g. (GBPOMR : 0.765432 - : 1.4436 - EURJPY : 165.29).
 In other words, quotes are given with five digits.
 Where rates are below 1, quotes frequently include five decimal places.

 In 2005, Barclays Capital broke with convention by quoting spot exchange rates with five or six decimal places on their electronic dealing platform.
 The contraction of spreads (the difference between the bid and ask rates) arguably necessitated finer pricing and gave the banks the ability to try to win transactions on multibank trading platforms where all banks may otherwise have been quoting the same price.
 A number of other banks have since followed this system.